jackyko1991/Spec-Driven-Development/README.md

 1.  **🧭 Steering Architect Mode**: Define the project's high-level rules, product vision, technology stack, and overall structure.
 2.  **🗂️ Planning Mode**: Collaboratively create detailed feature specifications, including requirements, design documents, and actionable tasks.
-3.  **⚡ Execution Mode**: Implement the defined tasks atomically, verify their correctness, and incrementally update the codebase.
+3.  **⚡ Execution Mode**: Implement the defined tasks atomically, verify their correctness, and incrementally update the codebase and documentations.

-Each phase is supported by specialized agentic tools and context files, which enforce discipline and minimize ambiguity throughout the development lifecycle.
+Each phase is supported by specialized agentic tools and context files, which enforce coding discipline and minimize ambiguity throughout the development lifecycle.

 ---